priyanshuranjank/NeighborFit-App/README.md

+> ⚠️ **Warning**
+> Backend deployment may occasionally fail due to platform-related glitches or unexpected errors.

 # NeighborFit-App

 NeighborFit is a full-stack web application designed to help users find their ideal neighborhood based on personalized preferences.
 It features a modern React frontend and a robust Node.js/Express backend, implementing a sophisticated matching algorithm to provide tailored neighborhood recommendations.